andyholmes/gnome-shell-extension-mconnect/README.md

     ninja gnome-shell-extension-mconnect-pot
     ninja gnome-shell-extension-mconnect-update-po

-Please post any new translations you wish to have included in [Issue #22](../../issues/22).
+Please submit new translations as either a Pull Request or by posting it in [Issue #22](../../issues/22).